Cryptolens/docs/licensing-models/sdk-licensing.md

 > With this setup, you can easily customize the permitted methods in the dashboard for each license key.

 ### Initialization
-From the customer perspective, SDK usage can look as follows:
+From the customer perspective, SDK usage will depend on if we use the **track all devices** approach or **offline mode**.

+#### Track all devices approach
+The customer (developer using the SDK in their approach) will need to supply a license key to unlock functionality.

 ```cs
 var math = new MathMethods("FULXY-NADQW-ZAMPX-PQHUT");